its-id/paytm-end-to-end/Docs.md

 ## Setting up CI Pipeline in Github

-1. **Create a new repository**: Create a new repository in Github or clone the monorepo (paytm-end-to-end)[https://github.com/its-id/paytm-end-to-end.git].
+1. **Create a new repository**: Create a new repository in Github or fork the monorepo [paytm-end-to-end](https://github.com/its-id/paytm-end-to-end.git).
 <br/>

 2. Create a .yaml file in the root of the repository (`.github/workflows/build.yml`).
 This file will contain the configuration for the CI pipeline (basically, the steps that need to be executed when a commit is made to the repository).